 The Main Thing People Think Texas' Attorney General Does (But Really Doesn't)

-"My job description has been simplified over the past four years," Abbott said during a speech in April.
+"My job description has been simplified over the past four years," he said during a speech in 2013.
 "Because what I do is I go into the office, I sue the federal government and then I go home."

-Abbott was purposely oversimplifying what his office does, but defending the state's laws is a key element.
+Abbott was purposely oversimplifying his daily work schedule, but defending the state's laws is a key element of the job.

-"The attorney general is really the state’s attorney," says former State Solicitor General Julie Parsley.
-"He or she defends the state’s laws and constitution.
+"The attorney general is really the state’s attorney," former state Solicitor General Julie Parsley said.
+"He or she defends the state’s laws and Constitution.
 They represent the state and its agencies, which is a very important thing to do.
 But there’s also … a myriad of things that they do by state law, too."

-Parsley points to consumer protection as another top role of the AG's office.
-It's the Attorney General's job to watch out for things like price gouging during natural disasters and enforcing child support orders.
-The AG also has oversight of charitable institutions.
+Parsley pointed to consumer protection as another top role of the attorney general's office.
+It's the AG's job to watch out for things like price gouging during natural disasters and to enforce child support orders.
+The attorney general also has oversight of charitable institutions.

 But there's one thing some people assume the office does that it doesn't.

-"The Texas Attorney General is not a crime fighter," says Hugh Brady, director of the Legislative Lawyering Clinic at the UT School of Law.
+"The Texas attorney general is not a crime fighter," said Hugh Brady, director of the Legislative Lawyering Clinic at the UT School of Law.

-Of course that hasn't stopped some AG candidates from playing up the role of crime fighter when running for office.
+Of course that hasn't stopped some attorney general candidates from playing up the role of crime fighter when running for office.

-"Back in the 70’s, you would see some candidates running for AG who would be standing in a jail cell, and they’d slam the jail door and they’d say, 'I’m going to put criminals behind bars!'"
-Parsley says.
+"Back in the '70s, you would see some candidates running for AG who would be standing in a jail cell, and they’d slam the jail door and they’d say, 'I’m going to put criminals behind bars!'"
+Parsley said.
 "Putting criminals behind bars is not their primary job."

 There are some exceptions.
-If a local district attorney is recused from a case, the AG's office will step in to take it over.
+If a local district attorney is recused from a case, the attorney general's office will step in to take it over.
 Or if a local district attorney needs help prosecuting a case, again the AG's office is there to help out.

-"Well, of course, you have to be an attorney.
-And you have to live in Travis County, I believe … under the constitution," Parsley said.
+"Well, of course, you have to be an attorney," Parsley said.

 But how you use your law degree is up to you.
-Abbott and his predecessor, current U.S. Senator John Cornyn, both sat on the Texas State Supreme Court before becoming Attorney General.
+Abbott and his predecessor, current U.S. Sen. John Cornyn, both sat on the Texas State Supreme Court before becoming attorney general.
 Is that experience a necessity?

-She thinks the benefit is having a deeper understanding of state law in general – but its experience none of the candidates vying to replace Abbott have.
+She said she thinks the benefit is having a deeper understanding of state law in general.

 Here's a quick cartoon explainer of the AG's office, from KUT's Mike Lee: